Bottled Alkaline Water — Don’t Believe the Marketing Hype

-“Our bodies are wonderful machines,” Ms. Czerwony says.
-“If there is an imbalance, we have ways to correct it.
-For example, if your blood becomes too acidic, you breathe out more carbon dioxide to bring the levels down.”
+“Our bodies are amazing machines,” she says.
+“If there’s an imbalance there are many ways your body can correct it.
+If your blood becomes too acidic for example, you breathe out more carbon dioxide to bring the levels down.”

-In addition, once alkaline water hits your stomach, the gastric juices will neutralize it — another example of natural balancing.
-This makes any resulting benefits unlikely.
-Skewing your body’s pH balance too far on the alkaline side can do damage over time, too, particularly by throwing off the digestive process.
+In addition, once alkaline water hits your stomach the gastric juices will neutralize it — another example of natural balancing.
+Not only does this make any resulting benefits from alkaline water unlikely — skewing your body’s pH balance too far on the alkaline side can do damage over time — particularly by throwing off the digestive process.

 Hydration is crucial for health, of course.
-However, because credible research backing the benefits of alkaline water is lacking, Ms. Czerwony recommends sticking with plain water.
+But because credible research backing the benefits of alkaline water’s claim as being “more hydrating” is lacking, Czerwony recommends sticking with plain water.